DavidMertz/RegEx_Puzzles/book.md

 The group simply grabs one character, then we must find 3 more copies of that group, but allow any prefix before each repetition.
-If we promised that the hand was always ordered the extra stuff before the back reference would not be needed, but it does no harm in being zero width.
+If we promised that the hand was always ordered, the extra stuff before the backreference would not be needed, but it does no harm in being zero width.

 \newpage